L3gacyGatling/My-Evades-Editor-Maps/README.md

 Press "R" to set your level to 100, and upgrades all stats to max.

+Press "U" to resurrect yourself.

 Press "N" to enable godmode.
-It also allows you to revive yourself when you got hit by an enemy.
+It'll also blocks all effects, and resurrect you, if you're downed.
+Can be toggled

 If done playtesting, press the pause button.